danielpersia/danielpersia.github.io/_pages/translations.md

 [Criticism with a Soul](https://piaui.folha.uol.com.br/materia/criticism-with-soul/) Pedro Meira Monteiro

-["The Pains and Pleasures of a Social Activist"](https://artememoria.org/article/the-pains-and-pleasures-of-a-social-activist/) by Beatriz Amaro, *Artememoria*, Nov 2018.
+"The Pains and Pleasures of a Social Activist" by Beatriz Amaro, *Artememoria*, Nov 2018.

-["Self-Exile: Sometimes the Only Way to Return Is to Leave"](https://artememoria.org/article/self-exile-sometimes-the-only-way-to-return-is-to-leave/) Book Review of Tatiana Salem Levy's *A chave de casa/ The House of Smyrna* by Izabel Fontes, *Artememoria*, Nov 2018.
+"Self-Exile: Sometimes the Only Way to Return Is to Leave."
+Book Review of Tatiana Salem Levy's *A chave de casa/ The House of Smyrna* by Izabel Fontes, *Artememoria*, Nov 2018.

 ## Peer-Reviewed Journal Articles
 <br>